appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 ## Server-side filtering

-Server-side filtering is similar to server-side searching, where a term or value is sent to the database or API to filter out unwanted data from the requested dataset.
-Instead of searching for a term, server-side filtering involves selecting a value that records must match to return in the query response.
+Server-side filtering involves using a value to narrow down the results of a query in a similar way to server-side searching.
+However, instead of searching for a specific term, the selected value is used to filter out unwanted data from the requested dataset.

 To enable server-side filtering, you can use widgets such as the [Select widget](/reference/widgets/select/) to provide users with a list of supported filters to choose from.